PlutoZhang/Zowe-docs/topics/atlas-extendedapisample.md

 ```
 /////////////////////////////////////////////////////////////////////////////
 // Extended API Sample
 // This Sample is written using Javascript with features from ES62015 (map).
 // The sample is also written using JSX giving the ability to return HTML elements
-// with javascript variables embedded.
+// with Javascript variables embedded.
 This sample is based upon the codebase of the
 // sample UI (see- hostname:port/ui) which is written using Facebook's React, Redux,
 // Router and Google's material-ui
 /////////////////////////////////////////////////////////////////////////////